postmanlabs/pmquickstarts/site/pmguides/src/google-oauth-in-postman/google-oauth-in-postman.md

 Scroll down to the “configure new token” section and fill in the following details.

 - **Grant Type**: Select “Authorization Code”.
-This lets Postman know that the resources server will be providing it with an AUthorization code that it will use to get an access token.
+This lets Postman know that the resources server will be providing it with an authorization code that it will use to get an access token.

 - **Callback URL**: This is the redirect URL you specified in your Google Cloud Console.
 It is automatically set for you and will vary depending on if you’re on the Postman Desktop or web client.

 - **Auth URL**: This is the authorization server endpoint.
-It presents the user with a UI interface to authorize the client(so far, the user is logged in).
+It presents the user with a UI interface to authorize the client (so far, the user is logged in).
 The requested scopes are displayed, and the user can choose to accept/decline access to their data.
 When the user accepts, it navigates to the callback URL with an authorization code included as a query parameter.
 This callback URL navigates back to Postman, Postman will then use the authorization code to fetch the access token from the resource server.
 Set this field to https://accounts.google.com/o/oauth2/v2/auth

 - **Access Token URL**: This is the interface exposed by the resource server for exchanging an authorization code with an access token.
 Set this field to https://oauth2.googleapis.com/token